 Before venturing into open waters, practice with your dog in shallow, calm waters.
 This will help your dog become comfortable with the kayak and understand basic commands.
 It’s also an opportunity to test your kayak’s stability and handling.

-Adhere to your region’s “mandatory safety gear for small craft”.
-This often includes a life jacket, whistle, light and a bailing bucket (unless your kayak is self-draining).
+Finally, also note to your region’s “mandatory safety gear for small craft”.
+This often includes a life jacket, whistle, light, and a bailing bucket.

 Comfort matters